andrewjahn/AndysBrainBook/docs/PythonForNeuroimagers/Python_04_Functions_Modules.rst

   from random import randint

-Lastly, you my choose to create an **alias** for the modules or methods that you import, which is just a shorthand version for convenience.
+Lastly, you may choose to create an **alias** for the modules or methods that you import, which is just a shorthand version for convenience.
 You often see this in code for Nilearn, for example, ``import nilearn as nl``.
 With our current example, we could substitute ``rand`` for the module name of ``random``:

 ::